2 Online Bachelor Degree Programs Available in Music & Audio Production

 Someone interested in the business side of music will delve into a curriculum that is strong in basic business principles such as contracts and negotiations.
 Classes may include music marketing and promotions, copyrights and trademarks, music recording techniques, entrepreneurial business planning and self-promotion, artist management, live-event production and promotion, lyric writing and songwriting, DJ performance techniques, and music distribution.

-Potential jobs for the music major may include performer, agent or business manager representing and promoting performers, royalty accountant, production engineer, concert promoter, theatrical agent, record-label executive, music publicist, conductor, music software developer, and music teacher.
+Potential jobs with an online music production bachelors degree may include performer, agent or business manager representing and promoting performers, royalty accountant, production engineer, concert promoter, theatrical agent, record-label executive, music publicist, conductor, music software developer, and music teacher.